eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 - Find
 - Get
 - Invoke
-- Set (this operation will be implemneted in a later phase)
+- Set (this operation will be implemented in a later phase)

 ### Find